kcsillery/MyGardenOfTrees/README.md

 Text S3: R markdown of the marketing mix model analysis of the recruitment data

 Text S4: Semi-structured interview questions for local coordinators

+**scripts**

+R scripts and data for the marketing mix model analysis of the recruitment data

 **SI Datasets**